cnuernber/ham-fisted/topics/Reductions.md

-One aspect we haven't discussed but that is also handled here in an interesting manner is that whether a reduction can be parallelized or not is a function both of the container *and* of the reducer.
-This systems does a sort of double-dispatch where the transducer may choose to implement the parallel reduction, called `coll-fold` or not and is queried first and if it allows parallel reduction then the collection itself is dispatched upon.
+One aspect we haven't discussed but that is also handled here in an interesting manner is that whether a reduction can be parallelized or not is a function both of the container *and* of the reducer.  `reducers.clj` does a sort of double-dispatch where the transducer may choose to implement the parallel reduction, called `coll-fold` or not and is queried first and if it allows parallel reduction then the collection itself is dispatched upon.
-Overall this is a great choice because it disallows completely parallel dispatch if the transducer or the collection do not support it.
+Overall this is a great, safe choice because it disallows completely parallel dispatch if the transducer or the collection do not support it.